-The Secretary and Deputy Secretary are members of the Local Government Pension Scheme (Northern Ireland) (the Scheme) which is a funded defined benefit scheme, which provides retirement benefits for Council employees on a "career average revalued earnings" basis from 1 April 2015.
+The partnership pension account is an occupational defined contribution pension arrangement which is part of the Legal & General Master trust.
+The employer makes a basic contribution of between 8% and 14.75% (depending on the age of the member).
+The employee does not have to contribute but, where they do make contributions, the employer will match these up to a limit of 3% of pensionable salary (in addition to the employer's basic contribution).
+Employers also contribute a further 0.5% of pensionable salary to cover the cost of centrally provided risk benefit cover (death in service and ill health retirement).
+The Deputy Secretary is a member of the Local Government Pension Scheme (Northern Ireland) (the Scheme) which is a funded defined benefit scheme, which provides retirement benefits for Council employees on a "career average revalued earnings" basis from 1 April 2015.
 Prior to that date benefits were built up on a "final salary" basis.